 Granville Island is at the very top of the best things to do in Vancouver – in August or any other month.

 This vibrant neighbourhood is home to some of Vancouver’s best shopping (think artisans, galleries, and unique gifts) but it’s the Granville Island Public Market that really delivers.

 Looking for something sweet?
-Grab some maple syrup of be sure to check out Lee’s Donuts.
+Grab some maple syrup or be sure to check out Lee’s Donuts.

 Head out to Steveston

-The Gulf of Georgia Cannery is a great museum to explore the roots of early Vancouver industry, and you can buy fresh seafood directly from fisherman (sockeye salmon are in season in August) right off the docks.
+The Gulf of Georgia Cannery is a great museum to explore the roots of the early Vancouver industry, and you can buy fresh seafood directly from fishermen (sockeye salmon are in season in August) right off the docks.

 See the Richmond Night Market

 The Richmond Night Market is Vancouver’s answer to a big Bangkok or Hong Kong night market – call it an outdoor international food court on steroids.